 Indicator testing and data processing

 The cognitive potential P300 test and scale were evaluated at baseline, and 3 mo and 6 mo after intervention.
-The changes in cognitive function, CRF and quality of life of subjects before and after intervention were compared and analyzed, and the effect of intervention was evaluated.
+The changes in cognitive function, CRF, and quality of life of subjects before and after intervention were compared and analyzed, and the effect of intervention was evaluated.

 Cognitive function assessment